arlesniak/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

   :alt: Distributed sampling illustration.
 **Figure 3:** Schematic illustration of the Distributed Neighbor Sampling Algorithm.

-While the underlying priciples of neighborhood aggregation hold for the distributed sampling process, the method diverges from single-machine sampling on CPU, conventionally performed with :func:`torch.ops.pyg.neighbor_sample`.
+While the underlying principles of neighborhood aggregation hold for the distributed sampling process, the method diverges from single-machine sampling on CPU, conventionally performed with :func:`torch.ops.pyg.neighbor_sample`.
 In distributed training, seed nodes can belong to different partitions, leading to simultaneous sampling on multiple machines for a single batch.
 Consequently, synchronization of sampling results across machines is necessary to obtain seed nodes for the subsequent layer, requiring modifications to the basic algorithm.

 The accompanying image illustrates a graph divided into two partitions, each associated with a distinct machine.
 For nodes `[0, 1, 5, 6]` in the batch, the objective is to sample all neighbors within a single layer.
 The process unfolds as follows: